mmurygin/notes/interview/basics.md

 # Basics

+* TOC
+{:toc}

+## Invetrivew

-## Before the interview
+### Before
-1. Review CV
 1. Make sure you know questions you are going to ask before you enter interview room
+1. Review CV.
-1. Research the candidate
+1. Research the candidate.
-1. Always start the interivew on time
-1. A good start sets the tone
-1. A positive attitude
-1. Know who you are looking for
+1. Know who you are looking for - go through alignment meeting.
-1. Close the interview correctly
+1. Offer an opportunity to ask questions.
 1. Don't schedule anything directly after the interview

-## Introduction
+### Introduction
+**A good start sets the tone.**

 1. Introduct youself
-1. Make the candidate feel comfortable
+1. Make the candidate feel comfortable.
-1. Provide a rough agenda for the interview
+1. Provide a rough agenda for the interview.
-1. Let them know that you will be taking notes:wq
+1. Let them know that you will be taking notes.

-## Interview
+### In the interview
+**Take Notes**.
+Split them into two sections, one for the candidate's answers and one for your observation.

+1. Understand and be understood.
+    * communicate in a clear and friendly manner
+    * speak slowly
-1. Keep an attention on your body language
+1. Keep an attention on your body language.
-1. Listen to the candidate
+1. Listen to the candidate.
-1. Smile on the response
+1. Smile on the response.
+1. Ask Open Questions.
+1. Notice not only what is being said, but also how it is being said.

+### Closing
 1. Let the candidate know that they can ask questions thorugh the interview, to put them on ease

 ## Questions